 - Ingram Co-op has autonomy and responsibility for all day-to-day operations and minor maintenance of the co-op.
 The house has shared bulk food, household consumables, regular shared house meals and labor responsibilities, weekly house meetings, and democratic governance.
 We improve the house by fixing leaky plumbing, shoveling snow off the sidewalk, painting murals, growing gardens, etc. Co-op members have an included maintenance budget of several thousand dollars annually to work with.

 - All members will receive memberships to Community Cycles and eGo CarShare.
 We are also working on a possible Neighborhood EcoPass program!
-If you’re passionate about public transit, and would like to help us organize the neighborhood to buy passes, we would especially love to have you be part of the community!
+If you’re passionate about public transit, and would like to help us organize the neighborhood to buy passes, we would love to have you as part of the community!

 - Boulder Housing Coalition ensures to uphold fair housing.
 Families with children are welcome and encouraged to apply, as are people of any racial or religious background, and any gender identity or sexual orientation.

 If you’re interested in being part of the co-op, apply now!
 If you’d like more information or have questions, please contact the house Membership Coordinator, Eric Budd, via: firstname.lastname@example.org.